mattwparas/steel/docs/src/start/dylib.md

 - Take advantage of Rust's rich ecosystem.

 Whatever the case, Steel provides facilities to create reusable modules based on Rust code.
-Steel refers to these as `Native Modules`.
+This process involves compiling Rust into a `dylib`.

 ## Guide

-In this guide, we'll make a `Native Module` that will wrap the `sys-info` crate.
+In this guide, we'll make a `dylib` that will wrap the `sys-info` crate.
 There are roughly 3 steps:

 1. Create a new Rust library of type "cdylib".
 1. Define a module and register types and functions to it.